-This is a review of your management system to assess whether it is effective and suitable for the organisation.
-The standard requires that certain topics be reviewed, by "Top Management".
+A management review is a review by "Top Management" of your management system to assess whether it is effective and suitable for the organisation.
+The ISO management system standards require certain topics be reviewed, and this is often achieved through the agenda for a management review meeting.

-A common approach is to conduct the review in a meeting.
-These Management Review meetings are an important opportunity to bring together an overview of the management system, to assess it’s performance, and to identify any opportunities where it can be improved.
-Held at least once per year, it’s also a time to review the company’s quality policy and set new objectives for the coming year.
+Management review can be done any way you want, but a very common approach is to conduct the system review in a meeting.
+Management review meetings are an important opportunity to bring together an overview of the management system, to assess it’s performance, and to identify any opportunities where it can be improved.

 - internal and external audit findings and reports